MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 ### Install Docker

 Docker is required to manage Windows Containers, however needs to be installed separately.
-The following PowerShell commands will install and perform basic configuration of the Docker engine and Docker client.
+The following PowerShell commands will install and perform basic configuration of the Docker engine.
 For detailed information on configuring the Docker engine, including securing the Docker engine on Windows see, [Docker Daemon on Windows](../docker/docker_daemon_windows.md).

 ```none
 # Create Docker directory